 5. Marvin Gardens and all, the game has become a worldwide best-seller, with versions marketed in Russian, Cantonese, Italian, French, Portuguese, Spanish and many more languages, with boards tailored to foreign locales.
 (Parker Brothers was bought in 1991 by Hasbro.)
 Neiman Marcus sold a chocolate version of the game for $600 in 1978; an iPhone version debuted in 2008.
 Interesting note: During World War II, the British intelligence service secreted money, maps, and metal “escape instruments” inside Monopoly games sent to prisoners of war.

 6. In the 1990s, Jerome P. Jacobson, chief security officer for the company that made game pieces for McDonald’s promotions, engineered a scam in which he sneaked into airport men’s rooms to avoid a woman auditor assigned to guard him, switched out winning pieces in the corporation’s Monopoly game for regular ones, passed the winners on to friends and acquaintances (and, in one case, Jude’s Children’s Research Hospital), and netted a cool $24 million before the FBI finally caught up with him.
-His story was made into the HBO documentary McMillion$, which premiered last year.
+His story was made into the HBO documentary McMillion$, which premiered in 2020.
 Karma’s a bitch.